haroldmud/space-mission/README.md

-s this the life i chose
+ this the life i chose
 # space-mission aight